saimusdev/dash-phalcon/README.md

 * The table of contents isn't working.
 * The guides aren't encoded/decoded properly.
-* "¶" Symbol appears on every class, method, constant or guide.
+* A "¶" symbol appears on every class, method, constant or guide.
 It appears to be concatenated when the documentation is parsed.